“Dreams are so short,” Sophie commented

 The BFG is not a movie for young kids.
 It starts out a bit spooky and is a little slow moving at times.
 We brought all our kids, ages 6-11, and by far, the 9 and 11 year olds were the ones who loved it the most.

-What your kids will love about The BFG
+5 Things your kids will love about The BFG

 - Whizzpoppers–Let’s just say that they are green and loud and come from the characters’ bottoms.
 And so hysterical.
 You enjoy whizzpoppers after you ingest Frobscottle.